tmhglnd/mercury-playground/README.md

 	- use external OSC to control parameters in the sampler/synthesis
 	- use external MIDI devices and messages to play the sampler/synthesizers (coming soon...)
 - Collaborate in Mercury via the browser with Flok and code music together
-- Extending the Mercury users-community and including extensions on the environment in the master-branch
+- Extending the Mercury users-community and including extensions on the environment

 ⭐️ *watch and star this repo to keep up-to-date with the latest changes whenever they're made*